The Pencil Code Team is devoted to advancing computer science education by making programming as simple and as universal as using a pencil.

 The latest addition was a dual-mode block and text editor (Droplet) created by Anthony Bau.
 It was inspired by Hal Abelson's observation that perceived differences between blocks and text were a significant problem, a gap that Droplet now bridges beautifully.

 Pencil Code is the work of many of devoted students, teachers, open-source contributors, and volunteers.
 We welcome your participation too: here is our contributor's portal.

-David Bau is a part-time programmer at Google who is beginning work on a late-career PhD at MIT.
-At Google, David helped create Google Talk (now called Hangouts) and algorithms for Google Search and Google Image Search.
-Prior to his ten years at Google, David built Internet Explorer and .NET platform tools at Microsoft and open-source Java enterprise tools at Crossgain and BEA Systems.
+David Bau is a professor at Northeastern university.
+He is director of the Pencil Code Foundation, which he created after leading image search ranking efforts at Google, and before starting a late-career PhD in artificial intelligence at MIT.
+At Google, David helped lead the teams behind Google Talk (now called Hangouts) and Google Image Search.
+Prior to his decade at Google, David built Internet Explorer and .NET platform tools at Microsoft and open-source Java enterprise tools at Crossgain and BEA Systems.
 He is a volunteer teacher with Citizen Schools, and he is coauthor of a textbook on numerical linear algebra.
-Google uses Pencil Code in its computer science outreach programs, and it generously supports David's open-source contributions.
+Google uses Pencil Code in its computer science outreach programs.

 Xinan Liu, a student at National University of Singapore, contributed the icon-based directory UI, screen shots of student projects, and the browserify-based Pencil Code build.

 Saksham Aggarwal, a student at IIIT Hyderabad, contributed the HTML block mode editor and several core improvements to Droplet.

 Amanda Boss, an intern at Google and student at Harvard, is developing a timeline interface that will allow students to rewind their programs.